Wrist orthoses for

 De Quervain’s Syndrome is characterized by typical symptoms.
 It is important to recognize these symptoms in time and to take them seriously in order to retain pain free and adequate function of our hand.

 What can we do?
-How do Chrisofix® De Quervain’s ortheses help alleviate the problem?
+How do Chrisofix® De Quervain’s orthoses help alleviate the problem?

 In the conservative treatment of De Quervain’s syndrome (meaning without an operation) resting the painful and degenerated joint in the appropriate position is paramount.

-The innovative design of Chrisofix® saddle joint ortheses ensure exact and precise fitting thereby preventing unwanted and uncomfortable potential symptoms caused by ill-fitting orthoses (pain caused by pressure and symptoms of skin irritation).
+The innovative design of Chrisofix® De Quervain orthosis ensure exact and precise fitting thereby preventing unwanted and uncomfortable potential symptoms caused by ill-fitting orthoses (pain caused by pressure and symptoms of skin irritation).

 De Quervain’s Syndrome orthosis – Day use